-"(9,5)->(D,3)" means that tiles "9" and "5" were died and new paths were regenerated replacing "9" with "D" and "5" with "3".
+waiting for process.
+Symbol "X" represents dead tiles.
+The notation "(9,5)->(D,3)" means that tiles "9" and "5" were died and new paths were regenerated replacing "9" with "D" and "5" with "3".

-Implementation details

-We used the same kernel set in CUDA and OpenCL.
+Implementation details We used the same kernel set in CUDA and OpenCL.
 Our path-tracing pipeline has 7 kernels in total.
-They are: regenerate, trace, surfEval, lightSample, shadow-Trace, shade, nextBounce.
+They are: regenerate, trace, surfEval, lightSample, shadowTrace, shade, nextBounce.
 Such fine-grained "multiple kernel" was used due to heavy feature list.
 Merging kernels in this case leads to poor performance and unexpected faults for OpenCL on some drivers.
 Almost all of our kernels are heavy in the sense of code complexity: surfEval kernel has Parallax Occlusion Mapping for surfaces with relief; lightSample implements huge sets of light including complex lights with HDR environment and IES distribution; Shade and nextBounce use material tree for flexible material architecture with different type of BRDS in leafs and different types of blending in non-leaf nodes.
-This is like a "Mila material" in Mental Ray [10].
+This is like a "Mila material" in Mental Ray [13].
 Thus, in our case not only tracing rays was a kernel that benefits from path regeneration.